 Eye Washing Station Details

-Posted by Brian Walsh on in Fundamentals
+Posted in Fundamentals

 Nearly one million workplace eye injuries are reported annually, so the importance of emergency eyewash stations cannot be overstated.
 The use of proper eye protection along with worker safety training can go along way in preventing potential serious eye injury.
 The single most important requirement for eye safety is the emergency eyewash station.
 Emergency eyewash stations have been used in the workplace for over 60 years, but not until recently have the requirements for proper placement, usage, testing and performance for these stations been outlined.